AU-Avengers/docs.toum.gg/docs/roles/crewmate/power/Jailor.md

 #### **Alignment:** Crewmate Power

 The **Jailor** can **jail** other players.
 During a meeting, everyone will see who is jailed.
 The Jailor can privately talk with the jailed player using the private chatbox.
-The Jailor can then decide whether to execute the jailed player (unless the Jailor is an **Imitator**).
-If the player is a Crewmate, the Jailor will lose the ability to Jail.
+The Jailor can then decide whether to **execute** the jailed player (unless the Jailor is an **Imitator**).
+If the executed player is a Crewmate, the Jailor will lose the ability to Jail.

 ### Abilities